candypay/docs/docs/checkout/quickstart.md

 A quickstart guide to integrate CandyPay Checkout into your application.
 In the following guide we're going to use Next.js as the frontend framework as it supports API routes by default.

-::: tip Full source code for the demo app available [here](https://github.com/candypay/checkout-demo-example.git)
+::: tip :zap: Full source code for the demo app available [here](https://github.com/candypay/checkout-demo-example.git)
 :::

 ## Setting up the application